How to Start Hand Lettering: Simple Beginner’s Guide

 - Ruler for drawing guidelines.
 Any kind will work.

 - Pencil.
-It doesn’t really matter what pencil you use.
+It doesn’t matter which pencil you use.
 Experiment with harder or softer pencils if you’d like.

 - Eraser.
 Use any eraser you have.
 I often like using kneaded erasers, but you’ll probably also want a firm eraser.